 WE HEAR a slight electronic ping.

-Dialing local medical authority.
+Dialling local medical authority.
 Please stand by…

 INT.
 THE MALL – DAY.

-OURMAN stands alone in a sea of busy people, rushing with purpose.
-Alone in thought.
+Ourman stands alone in a sea of busy people, rushing with purpose, alone in thought.
 Out of place but in the way.

 He stands there obstinately refusing to go with the flow.
-The sea of people made up those hustling along, all dressed differently but somehow the same.
+The sea of people made up of those hustling along, all dressed differently but somehow the same.